enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/css-transforms.md

 </body>
 ```
 ## Enhance Style plugin
-The [@enhance/enhance-style-transform](https://github.com/enhance-dev/enhance-style-transform) is the recommended plugin for use with Enhance.
-It provides style scoping for enhance components.
+The [@enhance/enhance-style-transform](https://github.com/enhance-dev/enhance-style-transform) is recommended for use with Enhance.

 ### Component scoping
 Basic component scoping is done by adding a component selector to every rule.
 This effectively sets the upper bound to all rules so styles cannot leak outside the component.
 The rule `div {background: red}` becomes `my-tag div {background: red}`.
-This sets a firm upper bound on styles but it does not limit deep selecting for anything nested inside the component.
-This is sometimes useful and sometimes a problem.
-To limit deep selection you can use more specificity in your selector choice.
-Combining this technique with utility classes also helps limit deep selection by minimizing the number of rules that need to be written for each component.
+This sets a firm upper bound on styles but does not limit deep selecting for anything nested inside the component.
+Combining this technique with utility classes helps limit deep selection by minimizing the number of rules that need to be written for each component.

 #### `:host` `:host()` `:host-context()`
-When writing components it is often necessary to add styles to the element itself.
-The `:host` selector and its variations solve this problem, but they do not work when there is no shadowDOM which using this style transform addresses.
-For the SSR context these styles are converted so that they work for both. `:host` itself is a selector stand in for the element.
+The `:host` selector lets you add styles to the outer element itself, but it only works with the shadowDOM.
+The transform solves this by converting these selectors. `:host` itself is a selector stand in for the element.
 The function form of `:host()` is [required](https://drafts.csswg.org/css-scoping/#host-selector:~:text=it%20takes%20a%20selector%20argument%20for%20syntactic%20reasons%20(we%20can%E2%80%99t%20say%20that%20%3Ahost.foo%20matches%20but%20.foo%20doesn%E2%80%99t)%2C%20but%20is%20otherwise%20identical%20to%20just%20using%20%3Ahost%20followed%20by%20a%20selector.) to specify a class or attribute on the host itself.
 In order to select the context outside of host you can use the `:host-context()` form.

 ```CSS
 /* Scoping without host */